denise-df/The-Librarian-from-Alexandria---804611/README.md

 ## Section 1: Introduction

-This project was developed for the Machine Learning course at LUISS.
-As newly appointed librarians of the Great Library of Alexandria, our mission is to automatically classify ancient digitized texts by their font style, in order to support the digital archiving process.
+This project was developed as part of the Machine Learning course at LUISS.
+Acting as digital archivists of the Great Library of Alexandria, our task was to design a machine learning pipeline capable of classifying ancient digitized texts by the fonts used in their printing.
+These scanned pages come from various historical sources and use distinct typographic styles.

-We built a deep learning model capable of identifying writing styles from historical scanned documents, dealing with challenges like image noise, font variation, and dataset imbalance.
-The final objective is to automate the annotation of historical documents based on their font.
+Our goal was to automate the identification of these font styles using a neural network-based image classification system.
+The final model should assist in organizing and archiving ancient documents by recognizing and categorizing fonts in a scalable, reliable way.

 ---